-New Era Rehabilitation in Bridgeport and New Haven, CT, provides medication-assisted treatment for opioid and substance abuse utilizing methadone, suboxone, and buprenorphine.
-Dealing with a chronic disease like opioid addiction is difficult, even if you’ve successfully started or completed a recovery program.
+New Era Rehabilitation in Bridgeport and New Haven, CT, provides medication-assisted treatment for opioid and substance abuse utilizing methadone, suboxone, buprenorphine and vivitrol.
+Dealing with a chronic disease like substance use disorder is difficult, even if you’ve successfully started or completed a recovery program.
 Patients often receive medication-assisted treatment (MAT) as a part of comprehensive, long-term treatment plans that include behavioral therapy, group therapy, and counseling to promote success in recovery.

-At New Era Rehabilitation, you’ll find a facility with experts ready to tailor your recovery process to your current situation.
+At New Era Rehabilitation, you’ll find a facility with drug abuse experts ready to tailor your recovery process to your current situation with medically assisted treatment for addiction.
 This is our approach toward every patient.
 It ensures you receive the necessary care, whether counseling, therapy, medicated-assisted treatment, or any combination.
 To learn more, contact us today at 203-344-0025.

-Medication-Assisted Treatment is a program that provides those that suffer from substance abuse disorders like opioid abuse with a recovery plan that incorporates medication, therapy, and counseling.
-It acknowledges that opioid recovery can be difficult for one’s health and seeks to mitigate harm by implementing the appropriate care to reduce relapse and promote long-term recovery.
+Medication-assisted treatment is a program that provides those who suffer from substance abuse disorders with a recovery plan that incorporates medication, therapy, and counseling.
+It acknowledges that opioid recovery and alcoholism can be difficult for one’s health and seeks to mitigate harm by implementing the appropriate care to reduce relapse and promote long-term recovery.

 At New Era Rehabilitation, we administer MAT as part of a patient-focused treatment plan that addresses these health concerns by providing medication to bridge the gap to sober living until the abused substance is no longer wanted or needed.